rhaido/blog/2015/07/06/soldering-tips-videos-guides-for-beginners.md

 ![mono and linear circuits](/static/img/2015/07/06/mono_and_linear_regulator.jpg)

-All this joints have been done with a decent and properly chosen mains soldering irons, without any control except WPI (ok, _Sjosae_ used dimmer to reduce wattage of the beast):
+All this joints have been done with a decent and properly chosen mains soldering irons, without any control except WPI (OK, _Sijosae_ used dimmer to reduce wattage of the beast):

-- Hakko Dash of sijosae:
+- Hakko Dash of Sijosae:

   ![Sijosae soldering iron and stand](http://www.headphoneamp.co.kr/ftp/sijosae/Gallery/Tool/IronStand.jpg)